GRC-SummerSchool/learn-python/Day2/Loops.md

 ### Exercise

-Modify your practice-conditionals.py file from Day 1 to run the code in a loop.
+Modify the conditionals exercise to run the code in a loop.

 ### Additional Information